gameraccoon/scripter/README.md

 1. Download a version from the releases page
 1. Copy the executable to a location that the script can have write access to
 1. Open `scripter_config.json` and add the scripts you are planning to use and their default parameters
+1. Prepare scripter to be run from your working directory if needed
-1. Either add the tool location to PATH environment variable, make an alias/script to run it from the terminal, or create a windows shortcut to run it in the desired folder
+    1. either add the tool location to PATH environment variable
+    1. or make an alias/script to run it from the terminal
+    1. or create a windows shortcut to run it in the desired folder
+    1. or provide `--work-path your_path` to the executable

 #### Building manually